patternizer/glosat-homogenisation/README.md

     $ git clone https://github.com/patternizer/glosat-best-fit-means.git
     $ cd glosat-best-fit-means

-Then create a DATA/ directory and copy to it the required inventories listed in python glosat-best-fit-means.
+Then create a DATA/ directory and copy to it the required input dataset listed in python glosat-best-fit-means-auto.

 ### Using Standard Python

 The code is designed to run in an environment using Miniconda3-latest-Linux-x86_64.

-    $ python best-fit-means.py
+    $ python best-fit-means-auto.py

 ## License